 The UAS School of Education's Educational Leadership program is a unique and rigorous one-year cohort program designed to prepare building level administrators (principals).
 Graduates of the program earn a Master's in Educational Leadership, which leads to an Administrative Certificate issued by the Alaska Department of Education and Early Development.
 The Educational Leadership program is based on the National Educational Leadership Preparation (NELP) standards at the building level.
-The program is nationally recognized in the Specialized Professional Associations (SPA) National Recognition Report and was included in the School of Education's Council for Accreditation of Educator Preparation (CAEP) most recent accreditation review.
+The program was included in the School of Education's Council for Accreditation of Educator Preparation (CAEP) most recent accreditation review.

 As a cohort program, the students spend the month of July taking classes all day (12 credits), which facilitates an opportunity to come together and build a community of learners and scholars.
-This community building experience also helps carry everyone through the year with fall (6 credits) and spring (6 credits) synchronous distance classes and an internship experience at their school site for each of the fall and spring semesters.
+This community building experience also helps carry everyone through the year with fall (6 credits) and spring (6 credits) synchronous online classes and an internship experience at their school site for each of the fall and spring semesters.
 The cohort returns to the Juneau campus the following June for a full month to finish the program (12 credits).

 Throughout the school year, students work with a mentor whom they meet with on a weekly basis.
 Ideally, the mentor is the building principal or assistant principal.
 In some cases, area principals, superintendents, or district office administrators who have solid principal experience may serve as a mentor.
-The 2022-2023 year was the 14th cohort of the Educational Leadership Master's program.
+The 2023-2024 year was the 15th cohort of the Educational Leadership Master's program.